 There are two options to deal with kernel updates.
 Option A, you can just follow the same steps above if a kernel update disables the camera.
 The same steps all can be entered, except that the dependencies should already all be installed, and the git clone steps are not required as those cloned repositories should still be available.

-Option B is to set up DKMS, which re-compiles driver packages automatically when the Linux kernel is updated.
+Option B, for the more adventurous, is to set up DKMS, which re-compiles driver packages automatically when the Linux kernel is updated.
 Do this only after you have already done the above steps to get the camera working.
 Then, just follow the instructions from patjak under the section “Setting up DKMS (auto-compile on kernel update)”.

 I will not paste all the commands here, as they are all given in the linked Github page, but you just need to enter all the commands given in the Terminal.
 One note is that in the bcwc_pcie folder that was created in the steps above, there should be a file called dkms.conf.
 Open this file through the terminal or in a text editor such as Code, and make sure that the version is 0.1 and the module name is facetimehd.
-If for some reason this is not the case, you can either change them to these correct values, or you can also substitute the correct values for the values you see when entering the commands given in the link.
+If for some reason this is not the case, you can change them to these correct values.
 Also note that when following the steps in the link, the commands are designated as root user with the #, so most commands will require typing sudo at the beginning.
-But otherwise it is really not that bad to set up the auto-compiling, and I would recommend it.

 (Optional) Set a boot manager